 We learn from the past to create our own future.

-By May 2017, all students will improve in writing by applying the writing process and integrating their writing across the curriculum.
+By May 2018, all students will improve in writing by applying the R.A.C.E.S. strategy when responding to constructed response questions.

-By May 2017, all students will improve in math by using models, math tools, games, writing, and vocabulary to solve mathematical problems.
+By May 2018, all students will improve in math by using the E.A.G.L.E. method to solve mathematical word problems.